2009 World Football Challenge

-The 2009 World Football Challenge was the first World Football Challenge event, an exhibition international club football competition featuring football clubs from Europe and North America, which has been held first in summer of 2009.
-Chelsea are the 2009 champions.
+The 2009 World Football Challenge was the first edition of the World Football Challenge, an exhibition international club association football competition featuring football clubs from Europe and North America, which has been held first in summer of 2009 in the United States.
+Chelsea was the champions.

 Format

 In 2009, each team played the other three teams in the tournament once in a round-robin tournament format, with each game played at a neutral venue in the United States.
 Chelsea emerged as the World Football Challenge champion for 2009.
 The following four clubs participated in the 2009 tournament: